awslabs/aws-lambda-web-adapter/README.md

 ### Compiling on macOS

+If you want to install rust toolchain in your Macbook and play with the source code, you can follow the steps below.
 First, install [rustup](https://rustup.rs/) if you haven't done it already.
 Then, add the `x86_64-unknown-linux-musl` target:

 ```shell
 $ rustup target add x86_64-unknown-linux-musl
 ```

 And we have to install macOS cross-compiler toolchains. `messense/homebrew-macos-cross-toolchains` can be used on both Intel chip and Apple M1 chip.

 ```shell
 $ brew tap messense/macos-cross-toolchains
 $ brew install x86_64-unknown-linux-musl
 ```

 And we need to inform Cargo that our project uses the newly-installed linker when building for the `x86_64-unknown-linux-musl` platform.
 Create a new directory called `.cargo` in your project folder and a new file called `config` inside the new folder.

 ```shell